 Literature: Tales of chivalry.
 Tom Sawyer.
 Poetry, ballads, scenes from medieval history.

 English and Grammar: Speech work.
 Compositions and stories.
 Fine art of discussion and debate.
 Dictation.
 Conditional mood.
 Grammar review.
 Emphasis on sentence, paragraph and essay structures.
 Review eight parts of speech.
 Book reports.
 Class play.

 Geography: Geography of Central America and South America.
 World Geography: the earth's configuration and contrasts, landforms and oceans.
 Studies include individual reports, composition and creative writing and maps.

 Science: Physics: demonstrations and experiments, with an emphasis on observation, investigating sound, light, heat, magnetism, static electricity.
 Geology: minerals and crystals of the Earth and their individual qualities; earthquakes and volcanoes.
 Astronomy: moon phases, solstice, eclipses, and equinox.
 Botany: introduction to horticulture.

 Mathematics: Business Math: percentage, money, mathematical sentences, interest, profit and loss, ratio, proportion, exchange, estimation, equations.

 Drawing, Painting, and Modeling: Geometric drawings and string designs.
 Emphasis on draftsmanship, exactness, and artistic composition of Euclidean forms.
 Bas-relief in Roman style.
 Painting: landscapes, color contrasts.

-More information about Waldorf Pedagogy and Academic Benchmarks is found under our Parent Resources page.
+More information about Waldorf Pedagogy is found under our Parent Resources page.